ardagnir/vizardry/README.md

 - Vizardry banishes plugins by adding a tilde to the end of their directory name.
 This stops pathogen from reading them.
-If you want to remove packages completly, you can use the `:Vanish` command.
+If you want to remove packages completely, you can use the `:Vanish` command.
 - Vizardry finds the matching plugin with the highest star rating on github.
   This is usually, but not always, the one you want, so pay attention and look at the readme.
-Remember that you can use scry to list more results, or just walk through the results.
+Remember that you can use `:Scry` to list more results, or just walk through the results.
 - If you want to use submodules instead of cloning, see [submodules](#submodules)